 Amid ear-splitting screams and shouts from the audience, Parkland senior Jeremy Gedeon became the 16th annual Mr. Parkland on Saturday night.

-Hundreds of excited fans filled Parkland High School’s auditorium for the hugely popular male-only competition.
+Hundreds of excited fans filled ’s auditorium for the hugely popular male-only competition.
 Contestants were judged on their stage presence, appearance, creativity and talent.

 The 17 contestants, each required to be a senior in good academic standing and a positive role model for students, were: